reinvantveer/reinvantveer.github.io/_posts/2016-10-13-linked-data-utrecht-js.md

 - Been working as pro JS developer for a year, but been hacking away for a few years
 - Brought several identities:
     - My employer is Geodan
-    - I am seconded to the National Cadastre, where, {they do what?}
+    - I am seconded to the National Cadastre, where, {you do what?}
     - I am a researcher at the Free University of Amsterdam, embedded at Cadastre
-    - My job at the Cadastre is to build geospatially enabled semantic web infrastructure
-    - Today I'm giving a Semantic Web / Linked Data primer, with a twist
+    - Today I'm giving a Semantic Web / Linked Data pres, with a twist
     - Most of the semantic web stuff can be done with JS {most, not all}
     - So what's the SW?
 </aside>